Adrar Plateau: Geography

 The Adrar is an arid plateau, known for its gorges, regs (stony deserts) and sand dunes.
 Structurally the Adrar is a low central massif which rises to over 700 m above sea level just east of Atar near the Amojjar Pass on the track to Chinguetti, then loses elevation and becomes subsumed by dunes to the south and east.
-Limited cultivation is only possible in the gorges at lower elevations such like oued Seguellil where the water table is high enough to support large palm groves.
+Limited cultivation is only possible in the gorges at lower elevations such like oued Seguellil, where the water table is high enough to support large palm groves.

-Notable features include the Oued el Abiod or 'White Valley', a dune-filled fault line along which many small settlements and palm groves are found.
+Features include the Oued el Abiod or 'White Valley', a dune-filled fault line along which many small settlements and palm groves are found.
 The Guelb Aouelloul crater is 3.1 million-old impact crater which was studied by the noted Saharan scholar Théodore Monod.
 To the east beyond Ouadane is the distinctive Richat Structure, an uplifted and then heavily eroded dome of strata approximately 40 km across and whose concentric rings resemble an impact crater when observed from space.

 The Adrar region is home to a small human population, centered on the town of Atar.
-The ancient town of Ouadane, formerly an important caravan and gold-trading centre, is located towards the eastern edge of the Adrar.
+The ancient town of Ouadane, formerly an important caravan and gold-trading center, is located towards the eastern edge of the Adrar.
 Chinguetti is another important historical town in the region.